cerner/terra-framework/packages/terra-application/docs/README.md

 ### Breakpoints

-The `terra-breakpoints` package uses Context to broadcast changes to the currently active window breakpoint.
+The `terra-breakpoints` package uses Context to broadcast information about the currently active window breakpoint.
 The `terra-breakpoints` functionality is exported from `terra-application` to limit the potential for version clashes across components that would result in a communication breakdown.

-All of the exports from the `terra-breakpoints` package are exported from `terra-application` from the `/lib/breakpoints` directory.
+All of the exports from the `terra-breakpoints` package are exported from the `/lib/breakpoints` directory.

 ```jsx
 import breakpoints,